Get A Grip! How To Hold A Bowling Ball Correctly

-Although in the end you only use one hand to launch the ball, you should use both of them in the lead up to the throw.
+Although you only use one hand to launch the ball on its journey down the slippery lanes of your local bowling alley, you should use both your (hopefully non-sweaty) paws in the lead up to the throw.

-Don't swing your ball around with your throwing hand as you walk up to the lane.
-With your fingers already in the holes, use your free hand to support and cradle the ball close to your chin as you near the approach.
-Doing this will give your hand the stability it needs to achieve a great throw!
+Don’t swing your ball around or in the air like you just don’t care as you walk up the lane – that’s a Known Flying Object waiting to happen.
+Instead, slip the fingers of your throwing hand into the three grip holes, and use your free hand to support and cradle the ball close to your chin as you near the approach.
+Doing this will give your hand the stability it needs to achieve a great throw.

 Quick tip: if you can’t get your fingers in the grip holes no matter how much you shove, you’re probably using a too-small bowling ball.
 And vice versa: if your digits keep slipping out, try a smaller one for a better fit.

 Fingers all the way in, or just a bit?
 It’s a common question for beginner bowlers.
 For most people, the traditional grip works best – fingers in as far as they feel comfortable, usually up to the second knuckle.
 But, once you’ve got some team bowling experience under your belt, try a fingertip grip (only up to the first knuckle).
 This grip can make it easier to hook the ball.

 Quick tip: It’s best not to wear any rings on your fingers when you go tenpin bowling, and make sure your hands aren’t sticky or oily: avoid rich hand creams and wipe your hands after eating those chicken wings, Dave!
 Rings can get stuck, and slippery hands might make it harder to keep a grip on the bowling ball.
 Also, greasy bowling balls are gross.